 In Five Nights at Freddy’s, Foxy is one of the main original animatronics and appears throughout many of the games in a variety of different forms, including Captain Foxy, Withered Foxy, Mangle, Funtime Foxy, and more.
 So let’s take a look at everything you need to know about this sly ol’ fox, including FNAF Foxy’s personality, variations, and the identity of the spirit possessing him.

-To get familiar with the rest of the Fazbear family that appears throughout the FNAF games, check out our FNAF characters guide, featuring the likes of FNAF’s Freddy, FNAF’s Chica, FNAF’s Puppet, and FNAF’s Vanessa.
-We’ve also got a guide to all the Five Nights at Freddy’s jumpscares, as well as a FNAF download guide and a list of all the best FNAF plush toys you can buy.
+To get familiar with the rest of the Fazbear family, check out our FNAF characters guide, featuring the likes of FNAF’s Freddy, FNAF’s Chica, FNAF’s Puppet, and FNAF’s Vanessa.
+We’ve also got a guide to all the FNAF games in order, as well as a FNAF download guide so you can play today.

 So get ready for some fun frights, as we dive into our FNAF Foxy guide.